BodduAnjali/Ats-Resume-Checker/README.md

 - **No Backend** — 100% client-side

   🧠 How It Works
-1. Input: User pastes their resume text and a job description.
+1. Input: User pastes their resume pdf and a job description.
 2. Processing: JavaScript extracts keywords from both.

 Analysis:

-Calculates keyword overlap
+Calculates keyword overlap.
-Displays ATS compatibility score
+Displays ATS compatibility score.
-Lists missing keywords from the resume
+Lists matched keywords from the resume.